 - Seven co-opted governors – these governors are appointed by the governing body for their skills which contribute to the effective governance and success of the school

 You can contact the governors at: email@example.com

-Our chair of governors is Stephen Larner, with Rev. Jeremy Parsons serving as our current vice-chair.
+Our chair of governors is Katie Haselhurst.
 Governors serve a four year term but can re-stand for election once that period has come to an end.

-The full governing board (FGB) meet twice each term.
-In addition to this, there are a number of governors who have additional responsibilities and participate in committees that carry out the work of the governing board.
+The full governing body (FGB) meet twice each term.
+In addition to this, there are a number of governors who have additional responsibilities and take part in committees that carry out the work of the governing body.
 All committees report back to the FGB.

 Instead of monitoring individual subjects, all governors take responsibility for specific objectives set out within the School Development Plan (SDP) which looks at the agreed priorities for the school.